Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Las Vegas is a more expensive market than typical cities for Uber and Lyft costs, so the income is relatively reasonable in the city.

 Don’t forget there is also gas that you have to pay for as an added expense that takes away from your daily earnings.
-That, on top of routine maintenance, can get costly after driving so many miles per day.
+On top of routine maintenance, that can get costly after driving so many miles per day.

 What Can You Do to Make the Most Working with Uber?